 You will want to loosely fill a jar all the way to the top with flowers, so pick the amount you will need.
 You can use a small jar.

-If you do decide to make your own, fill a small bottle with flowers if using fresh flowers, or half full, if using dried flowers, add several cloves of garlic, then fill the jar with olive oil.
+If you choose to make your own, fill a small bottle with flowers if using fresh flowers, or half full, if using dried flowers, add several cloves of garlic, then fill the jar with olive oil.

 You can get instructions for making infused oil on our page about Making Infused Oil.